BattletechModders/ConcreteJungle/README.md

 * Check that a building isn't marked a condition mid-mission

-* Give turrets a 'free-turn' during the ambush moment?

 * Remove candidate buildings when they become infantry / vehicle traps

 * Should not always trigger on first mover; add random chance to introduction variability